 What is pelvic floor muscle dysfunction?

 Your pelvic floor is a group of muscles that span the bottom of your pelvis.
-Your pelvic floor muscles are important while supporting your organs, peeing, pooping, having sex, and birthing a baby.
+Your pelvic floor muscles are important while supporting your organs, peeing, pooping, sexual activity, and birthing a baby.
 Just like any other muscle group, tightness or weakness of those muscles can cause pain and dysfunction.
 Both men and women have pelvic floor muscles and can have issues with this muscle group.
-Physical therapy or occupational therapy is an effective treatment for pelvic floor muscle dysfunction.
+Physical therapy or occupational therapy is an effective treatment resulting in improved pelvic floor muscle function.

 - Pregnancy related pain